yuichiro-naito/bmd/README.md

 Sending a HUP signal to the bmd triggers reloading VM configuration file(s).
 Each configuration will be applied when the VM restarts.
 Until restarting the VM, the old configuration will be kept.
-Please note that restarting the VM has 2 ways.
+Please note that restarting the VM has 3 ways.
 One is the VM reboots spontaneously.
 This is a case `reboot` command is executed in the VM.
-This case won't invoke a `poststop` command (described below) so the new `poststop` command in the reloaded configuration will be invoked after the VM terminates.
-Another one is the VM is stopped by the `bmdctl stop` command.
-In this case, the old `poststop` command will be invoked and the new configuration will be applied when the VM starts again.
+In this case, `poststop` plugins (described below) won't be called so the old configuration will be kept after rebooting.
+Another ways are the VM is stopped by the `bmdctl stop` or `reboot_on_change` condition is satisfied.
+In these cases, bmd stops the VM and call `poststop` plugins and then the new configuration will be applied while restarting the VM.

 ## Example configurations